Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Abstract

 \section{Abstract}

-Quorum sensing orchestrates bacterial communication, which is vital for bacteria's population behaviour.
-We propose a mathematical model that unveils chaotic dynamics within quorum sensing networks, challenging predictability.
-The model considers the interaction between autoinducers (molecular signalling) and two subtypes of bacteria.
-We analyze the different dynamical scenarios to find parameter regimes for long-term steady-state behaviour, periodic oscillations, and even chaos.
+Quorum sensing governs bacterial communication, playing a crucial role in regulating population behaviour.
+We propose a mathematical model that uncovers chaotic dynamics within quorum sensing networks, highlighting challenges to predictability.
+The model explores interactions between autoinducers and two bacterial subtypes, revealing oscillatory dynamics in both a constant autoinducer sub-model and the full three-component model.
 In the latter case, we find that the complicated dynamics can be explained by the presence of homoclinic Shilnikov bifurcations.
+We employed a combination of normal form analysis and numerical continuation methods to analyse the system.

 \begin{AMS} 34C23, 37G05, 37G15, 37C29, 37G20, 92B25. \end{AMS}